Best daily deals

 With that being said, all of our picks were used by at least one team member, and all of these picks sound fantastic.
 Because our business model relies on you enjoying your headphones without returning them, this list represents what we earnestly feel is the most deserving of your money.
 We knew that we wanted to create a list of financially attainable headphones that meet realistic use cases rather than a drool-inducing, unrealistic list for your average consumer.

-In short, you should trust us because we show our work, strive to provide as much unimpeachable information to you and pin our revenue model on the happiness of our readers with our recommendations.
-If you return the product we suggest, we don’t see a dime.
+In short, you should trust us because we show our work, strive to provide unimpeachable information, and base our revenue model on the happiness of our readers with our recommendations.
+If you return a product we recommend, we don’t see a dime.

 When it comes to audio, the SoundGuys team has years of experience reviewing products between them (and even more listening to them).
-So, if a product makes the best headphones list, it’s because we were genuinely impressed by them and had some hands-on experience with them (or, at the very least, put in hours of research).
+So, if a product makes the best headphones list, it’s because we were genuinely impressed by our hands-on experience with them.

 Frequently asked questions about the best headphones